g41797/matryoshka-io/kitchen/docs/building-blocks/polynode.md

 ## Handle — a pointer to the marker

 A handle is what Matryoshka actually moves: a pointer to the embedded `PolyNode`, never
-the object itself.
+the Item itself.

-- One handle, one object.
+- One handle, one Item.
 - Specialized names exist for handles to specific infrastructure items — a mailbox handle, a pool handle — but they are all the same kind of pointer underneath.